Zoggle is available...

 document.body.appendChild(mobileCss);

 So far this has worked reliably for me.
-I did however achieve separate CSS for portrait mode vs landscape mode via CSS.
+I did however achieve separate CSS for portrait mode vs landscape mode via CSS.@media screen and (orientation:portrait)

 @media screen and (orientation:landscape)